 Our immune system

-This body's defensive behavior is comparable to a group of villains who all have long noses and want to invade the city.
-During the first attack, the police do not yet know the villains, so it takes longer and more energy to defeat them.
-In a second fight, however, certain "memory policemen" recognize the long noses of the villains and can sound the alarm so that they can start a specific and quick defensive action more quickly and easily.
+This defensive mechanism of the body is comparable to a group of villains who all have long noses and want to invade the city.
+During the first attack, the police does not yet know the villains, so it takes longer and more energy to defeat them.
+In a second fight, however, certain "memory policemen" recognize the long noses of the villains and can sound the alarm so that they can start a specific and quick defensive action more faster and easier.

 Active immunisation (vaccination)